Native to (or naturalized in) Oregon:

 - Sun to part shade.
 Best in moist soil

 - Hardy to USDA Zone 4 Usually indicated as being native of Japan and eastern Asia.
-There are two accepted varieties, B. b. var corymbosa and S. b. var. lucida.
-B. b var. corymbosa (shinyleaf meadowsweet) is native to eastern North America, whereas S. b. var. lucida (shinyleaf spirea) is native to British Columbia, southern Saskatchewan, and eastern Alberta, south to eastern Washington and Oregon, into Montana, Idaho, north-central Wyoming, and the Black Hills of South Dakota (Hitchcock and Cronquist, 1973).
+There are two accepted varieties, S. b. var corymbosa and S. b. var. lucida.
+S. b var. corymbosa (shinyleaf meadowsweet) is native to eastern North America, whereas S. b. var. lucida (shinyleaf spirea, also S. lucida) is native to British Columbia, southern Saskatchewan, and eastern Alberta, south to eastern Washington and Oregon, into Montana, Idaho, north-central Wyoming, and the Black Hills of South Dakota (Hitchcock and Cronquist, 1973).
+A USDA Distribution map of S. b. var. lucida shows it native to the Portland area and southern Oregon.

 - betulifolia: leaves resembling Betula, birch.